Virginia Social Work Licensing Requirements

 Question: For the 3,000 hours of work experience required, can I count experience I gained years ago?

-Answer: Yes, as long the experience was approved by the Virginia State Board and was acquired within two to four years of your application.
+Answer: Yes, as long the experience was approved by the Virginia Board of Social Work before you earned the hours and was completed in a period of two to four years.

 Question: What kinds of qualifications are required of the person supervising my experience?